ben-wes/pd-dualsense/README.md

 ## usage

-* put files in `/dualsense` folder in on of Pd's paths
+* put files in `/dualsense` folder in one of Pd's paths for externals
-* create display object via `[dualsense/display]`
-* create hid reader object via `[dualsense/listen]` - its output can be connected to the display object. optional argument `orientation` activates tracking of movement and orientation
+* create hid reader object via `[dualsense/listen]` - its output can be connected to the `[dualsense/display]` object. optional argument `orientation` activates tracking of movement and orientation
 * requires a bunch of externals ... pdlua, hidraw, command (maybe more - should all be on deken)

 ## todos